Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: The case where with

-Here the values $f/2a$, $e/a$ and $\pi$ correspond to the extension class of the LMHS \cite[\S I.C]{GGK}.
-We observe that the boundary component $D_{\sigma}\setminus D \cong \C$ is parametrized by $\pi$.
+Here the values $\frac{f}{2a}$, $\frac{e}{a}$ and $\pi_0$ correspond to the extension class of the LMHS \cite[\S I.C]{GGK}.
+We observe that the boundary component $D_{\sigma}\setminus D \cong \C$ is parametrized by $\pi_0$.

-Recall that the LHF depends on the choice of coordinates for a VHS (Remark \ref{LMHF}).
+Recall that the LHF depends on the choice of a coordinate for a VHS (Remark \ref{LMHF}).
 If we use the canonical coordinate $q$ of (\ref{q}), the normalized period matrix takes the form of (\ref{norm_pm}).
 In this case, the LHF is given by